“So who did your psychic paper say you were in order

 on the cheek.
 “Goodbye, Susan.”

-“Goodbye, grandfather,” she said as he let her go and stepped
+“Goodbye, Grandfather,” she said as he let her go and stepped

 away.
 Wyn and Jasmin came to his side.
 They took his two hands as he turned